cyanreg/avtransport/draft-qproto-spec.md

 Specification conventions
 -------------------------
-Throughout all of this document, bit sequences are always big-endian, and numbers are always two's complement.</br>
+Throughout all of this document, bit sequences are always *big-endian*, and numbers are always *two's complement*.</br>
 Keywords given in all caps are to be interpreted as stated in IETF RFC 2119.

 A special notation is used to describe sequences of bits: